-Loma Linda University (LLU) is a nonprofit Seventh-day Adventist educational health-sciences institution with approximately 4,500 students located in Southern California.
-Eight schools and the Faculty of Graduate Studies comprise LLU's organization.
-More than 120 programs are offered by the schools of Allied Health Professions, Behavioral Health, Dentistry, Medicine, Nursing, Pharmacy, Public Health, Religion, and San Manuel Gateway College.
+Loma Linda University (LLU) is a nonprofit Seventh-day Adventist educational health-sciences institution with approximately 4,300 students located in Southern California.
+LLU's academic structure is organized into eight schools, one college, and the Faculty of Graduate Studies.
+More than 120 programs are offered by the schools of Allied Health Professions, Behavioral Health, Dentistry, Medicine, Nursing, Pharmacy, Public Health, Religion, and the San Manuel Gateway College.
 Programs offered range from certificates of completion and associate in science degrees to doctor of philosophy and professional doctoral degrees.
 Students from more than 80 countries around the world and virtually every state in the nation are represented in LLU's student body.
-LLU offers both on campus and distance education programs.
+LLU offers both on campus and distance education programs to meet diverse learning needs.

 As its mission, LLU seeks to continue the teaching and healing ministry of Jesus Christ "to make man whole" by transforming lives through education, health care, and research.
-In harmony with our heritage and global mission:
+In harmony with LLU's heritage and global mission:

-- LLU encourages personal and professional growth through integrated development of the intellectual, physical, social, and spiritual dimensions of each member of the university community and those LLU serves. - LLU promotes an environment that reflects and builds respect for the diversity of humanity as ordained by God. - LLU seeks to serve a worldwide community by promoting healthful living, caring for the sick, and sharing the good news of a loving God.
+- Encourage personal and professional growth through integrated development of the intellectual, physical, social, and spiritual dimensions of each member of the university community and those LLU serves. - Promote an environment that reflects and builds respect for the diversity of humanity as ordained by God. - Serve a worldwide community by promoting healthful living, caring for the sick, and sharing the good news of God's unwavering love.